Other NCHH Fact Sheets

 Healthy Homes Maintenance Checklist [2018; also available en español]

-Healthy Homes Maintenance Checklist for Thermal Control: Extreme Cold [2022] NEW
+Healthy Homes Maintenance Checklist for Thermal Control: Extreme Cold [2022]

-Healthy Homes Maintenance Checklist for Thermal Control: Extreme Heat [2022] NEW
+Healthy Homes Maintenance Checklist for Thermal Control: Extreme Heat [2022]

 Healthy Homes Priorities for Homeowners [2009]

-Our Impact [2023] NEW
+Our Impact [2024] REVISED

 NCHH’s work is underpinned by the mission of transforming lives by transforming housing and a clear vision to translate credible science into tools and catalyze systems change in low-income communities through partnerships, community-based research, and advocacy.

-Rural Healthy Housing and Environmental Health [2023] NEW
+Rural Healthy Housing and Environmental Health [2023]

 This fact sheet from NCHH and NEHA provides a snapshot of key healthy housing and environmental health issues in rural communities and is intended as an introduction to the topic.

-Tailored, Flexible, Responsive: Technical Assistance (TA) NCHH’s Way [2022] NEW
+Tailored, Flexible, Responsive: Technical Assistance (TA) NCHH’s Way [2022]

 Toys and Childhood Lead Exposure [2007]

-The Unjust Consequences of Providence Water’s Partial Lead Pipe Replacements [2022] NEW
+The Unjust Consequences of Providence Water’s Partial Lead Pipe Replacements [2022]

-The Zika Virus: Mitigation through the Enforcement of the International Property Maintenance Code [2017; with the International Code Council]
+The Zika Virus: Mitigation Through the Enforcement of the International Property Maintenance Code [2017; with the International Code Council]

-Latest page update: July 31, 2023.
+Latest page update: October 4, 2024.